Friday, January 16, 2015

 All 54 of May's novels and other writings have been translated into almost every European language, but never into English until a few years ago.
 I've read his single English language translation to date “Winnetou 1” written in 1893 and learned that edition of the novel was highly abridged.
 All of May's books are still extremely popular today throughout Europe just as when he first imagined them and outsell American Western authors such as L'Amour greatly.

-From 1962 through 1968 eleven motion pictures were made in Germany/Croatia, although not released in the United States without a minimal two years delay.
-These very good “B” movies bringing to life May’s Noble Apache Chief “Winnetou”.
+From 1962 through 1968 eleven motion pictures were made in Germany/Croatia.
+Although not released in the United States without a minimal two years delay.
+These very good “B” movies bring to life May’s Noble Apache Chief “Winnetou”.
 The main character of all his Western works, played by French actor Pierre Brice.
 Who to most European’s is still the personification of the Native American Indian!
 Winnetou’s two scout friends are either “Old Shatterhand” who was played by American actor Lex Barker, or “Old Surehand” who was played by British/American actor Stewart Granger.
 As of this writing Pierre Brice lives in Brest, France.

 I first meet this group while in the Navy in 1967 with the English dub of the fifth film “Utere Geiern (Amongst Vultures”) known here as “Frontier Hellcat”.
 The film a co-production of Germany and Croatia was released throughout Europe in 1964 and not until 1966 in North America.
 Pierre Brice was of course Winnetou, Elke Sommer was Annie Dillman and Stewart Granger played “Old Surehand” in the film.
 Look closely at the credits and you will find Mario Girotti.
 For those familiar with the later Spaghetti Westerns “My Name is Nobody” with Henry Fonda, or “They Call Me Trinity” and its sequel “Trinity Is Still My Name.”
 Mario would become known as Terence Hill and resides in New York City.